ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 :::note
 But wait, what if I don't want to download all 390+ Listonomicon mods?
 I want the gameplay changes, but I'm never going to use every new cosmetic option!
 In that case, you can manually download Listonomicon LITE.wabbajack from the [Nexus Page](https://www.nexusmods.com/baldursgate3/mods/8976?tab=description).
 Refer back to step 2 for manual installation instructions.
 When you launch BG3MM, you will get an error saying hundreds of mods are missing.
-Hit the option to remove missing mods and clear errors, then save and export the list to game.
+Hit the option to remove missing mods and clear errors, then save and export the list to game. **The "lite" version of Listo will be periodically updated to match major Listonomicon revisions, but will not be kept 1:1 up to date with Listo on a regular basis.**
 :::

 ### 4.)
 Script Extender